 Carmelita Greco is the founder and director of the International Fine Art Fund (IFAF) 501c3 non-profit.
-“My heart behind IFAF, is centered on creating a platform for sacred art within the contemporary art world and to share a positive representation of faith centered work.
-To give a voice to art that reflects aspects of faith, spirit, and hope. .”
+“My heart behind IFAF, is centered on creating a space for spiritual dialogue within the contemporary art world and to give a voice to art that reflects aspects of faith, spirit, and hope.
 When we connect with something larger than ourselves our work can have a spiritual and transformative effect.
 Greco sees the non-profit, and the role of spiritually attuned artists, as “bringing a refreshing vision to the arts.”

 Historically spiritual institutions have been a benefactor of the fine arts until conflict arose with the belief that visuals are materialistic, thus working against the spiritual.
 The focus of IFAF is to provide visual artists with a platform for spiritual expression that can be difficult for them to find.
-The residue of the rejection of visual art still exists, as well as trepidation when faced with the exploration of uncomfortable or challenging issues.
-Conversely, secular culture can struggle to embrace works that point the world toward God instead of work that is directly centered on the artist.
-Greco believes that the gift of creativity is meant for “[artists] to bring enlightenment to viewers.
 Artists have an ability to capture details that cannot be seen by every person.
 This gives artists a unique quality as a mediator between the divine and man.”
 For her, and other spiritually centered artists, “[God] has given us a vision to create.”
 This is to magnify the divine in creation and to help bring out the divine qualities in humanity.